-3.9.3 TOLERANCES
+3.8.3 TOLERANCES

 Item Activity Tolerances 1.
-Subgrade a) Relative Compaction ≥92% (modified compactive effort) 2 Barriers, Footpathsetc. a) Finished Subbase b) Relative Compactionof Subbase To be trimmed and compacted so that the levels do not vary more than 15mm under a 3m straight edge ≥95% (modified compactive effort) ≥98% (standard compactive effort) 3 Formwork a) Position of Forms from the surface on sifind on the drawings shall not even at 1/200 4 Fine Aggregate a) Grading To be evenly graded within the absolute limits and shall not deviate from the grading of sample aggregate
+Subgrade a) Relative Compaction $\geq$ 92% (modified compactive effort) 2 Barriers, Footpaths etc. a) Finished Subbase b) Relative Compaction of Subbase To be trimmed and compacted so that the levels do not vary more than 15mm under a 3m straight edge ≥95% (modified compactive effort) ≥98% (standard compactive effort) 3 Formwork a) Position of Forms Forms shall be aligned accurately so that departure of the forms from the surfaces specified on the drawings shall not exceed 1/300 of the space between supports for any surface visible in the completed work and 1/150 for hidden work 4 Fine Aggregate a) Grading To be evenly graded within the absolute limits and shall not deviate from the grading of sample aggregate